iyiolacak/local-loop/README.md

 GPLv3 © 2025 [iyiolacak](https://github.com/iyiolacak)

-*Turn every intention into compounding progress.*
+*Turn every intention into compounding progress.
+The  progress you can feel and measure*